michaelfriedman/trailquest/README.md

 * react-google-maps
 * react-datepicker

+## Future Plans

+Currently I'm building a feature that would allow users to view all the hikes in a given area marked on a Google Map, which would be based on the user's location.

 ## Issues & Contributions

 To contrbute to this open source project, please fork and clone this repository, then submit a pull request.

 ## License

 SEE 'LICENSE' (MIT)